alihamzapk/LivePeople/_datasets/2024-SU2OSM-Trento.md

 ---
 schema: default
-title: 2024-SU2 OSM Big-thick Data-Trento
+title: 2024-SmartUnitnTwo OpenStreetMap Big-thick Data-Trento
 organization: Unitn
 notes: The SU2OSM big-thick data integrates the part of SmartUnitn2 (SU2) dataset with the OpenStreetMap (OSM) dataset from Geofabrik.
 The SU2 dataset contains the